TIY-Durham/2015-FALL-FEE/11-The-Grid-The-Bad-And-The-Ugly/README.md

 ### Finishing the Blueprints

 The end is in sight!
 You've made, built, colored, and planned the blueprints.
-Time to finish them up!
+Time to polish them up!
+The main concepts you're tackling this weekend is how to apply different styles to the same elements depending on _context_.
+In **Multi-Column Form** and **Vertical Timeline**, the context is _device-specific_: the browser has to selectively apply certain styles based on specific criteria determined by the size of the viewport.
+In **View Mode Switch**, the elements contributing to the layout don't change, but the arrangement of them is dependent on criteria altered by JavaScript: the class name of an ancestor.

+The two problems are similar but different: their various forms share styles in common but also have styles unique to their own context.

 #### Multi-Column Form